I Poo Where?! A Guide to Indian Squatty Potties

 Squatty Potties as the primary type of bathroom while backpacking through India?!
 What am I going to do?

-Squatty Potties.
 I had no idea what to prepare myself for!
-Like, to the point where before leaving on my nine month backpacking adventure I contemplated buying some kind of collapsible toilet seat cover thing with legs to bring place over the Indian Toilets.
+Like, to the point where before leaving on my nine month backpacking adventure I contemplated buying some kind of collapsible toilet seat cover thing with legs to bring place over the Indian toilets.

 What I did wind up bringing with me was a pack of those tissue paper toilet bowl seat covers to place over.
 In retrospect…WHAT was I thinking?!
 Like, was I planning on gently placing them on the squatty potty rim and having a seat?
 It’s hilarious to me now!